Local Government Climate Action Program reporting

 How reporting information will be used

-Information collected enables the Province to track progress, highlight climate leadership and advance action by including local government and Modern Treaty Nations emissions reporting data in the annual Climate Change Accountability Report (PDF, 8.5MB) and by summarizing survey results in our annual summary report.
+Information collected enables the Province to track progress, highlight climate leadership and advance action by including local government and Modern Treaty Nations emissions reporting data in the annual Climate Change Accountability Report (PDF, 8.5MB), summarizing survey results in our annual summary report, and providing public access to the dataset in the LGCAP dashboard.

 All information gathered will help to: